sUNC-Utilities/docs.sunc.su/docs/About/contributing.md

 function newcclosure<A..., R...>(function_to_wrap: (A...) -> R...): (A...) -> R...
 ```

-This must immediately precede the parameters table.
+Make sure it precedes the parameters table.

+---

-###  📋 Parameters
+### Parameters

-The parameters must always be neatly described in a function, like this:
+The parameters must always be neatly described in a function, like so:

 ```md
 ## Parameters